 One of our after school activities is swimming, organized by parents and provided by Sportcomplex Koning Willem-Alexander.
 In the Netherlands, parents are responsible for ensuring their children are given the opportunity to take part in swimming lessons and obtain their swimming diploma's.
 The swimming programme at school is provided to help facilitate this.
-The goal of these lessons is for pupils to attain a Dutch nationally accredited swimming diploma.
+The goal of these lessons is for students to attain a Dutch nationally accredited swimming diploma.
 Private bus transportation is provided.
-Supervisors parents accompany the pupils to their swimming lessons.
+Supervisors parents accompany the students to their swimming lessons.
 These lessons are not mandatory and parents have to pay for these lessons.

 We also have a number of other after school activities that you can register your child for.

-These include art, bookclub, guitar or violin lessons, scratch programming, Dutch and Spanish lessons.
-Activities can change throughout the year.
+Last year we offered for example art, bookclub, guitar or violin lessons, scratch programming, musical lessons, brick heroes, Dutch and Spanish lessons.
+Activities can change throughout the year, depending on the providers.